Josh-Clemons/weekend-jquery-salary-calculator/README.md

 Create a table that displays first name, last name, ID number, job title, annual salary.
 Use input fields to generate the information.
 Once an employee's input fields are completed a submit button will add the information to the table.
 The table will display with a header, then update when new employees are added or deleted.
 A total monthly salary amount will display at the bottom of the page.
+If that number is greater than $20,000 change the background of the element to red.